 2. Expect to Pay an Extra Day than Expected

-If I travel from 31 December 2018 to 8 January 2019, I would expect to pay for only 8 days of service.
-Unfortunately, that’s not the way this 4G WiFi service counts the days.
+If I travel from 1 January to 9 January, I would expect to pay for only 8 days of service.
+Unfortunately, that’s not the way the duration is calculated.
 Days are inclusive meaning that the first and last days are counted.

-TIP: Remember to order the right number of days (likely +1 day) to avoid any disruption in internet service.
-The Klook’s booking system has a step towards the end to help you verify.
+TIP: Remember to book the right number of days (likely +1 day) to avoid any disruption in internet service.
+The online booking system has a step towards the end to help you verify.

-Well, you can tell from my tone that I’m highly recommending this 4G WiFi Pocket Device (Taiwan Pick Up), especially so if you are travelling in a pair or a group.
-It’s easy to collect and return and offers excellent connectivity and value.
+Well, you can tell from my tone that I’m highly recommending this Taiwan 4G WiFi Pocket Device, especially if you are travelling in a pair or group.
+This device is easy to collect and return, and offers excellent connectivity and value.

 If you are travelling solo, then compare the pocket device with this SIM card option to see which offers better value depending on your needs.

 That’s all for today’s review.
 I have more honest travel and beauty reviews coming up, including a review of car rental service in Taiwan.
 Connect with me if you like to get notified of my latest and 100% honest reviews – just click the button below!
 See you.SUBSCRIBE